How to Have $1 Million SGD by the Time You’re 65

 Invest your savings

 The way to make that $500 SGD per month work for you is to invest it to amplify the power of compound interest.
 For a long-term goal, such as retirement, the 2% savings account is not the right investment vehicle.
 When you have time, you can afford to take a little bit more risk; again, we’re not talking about the lottery.
-If you were to invest that $500 SGD each month in a balanced portfolio that generates 6% interest, your money will grow to $1 million SGD by 65 as a result of the interest you can generate by investing your savings.
+If you were to invest that $500 SGD each month in a balanced portfolio that generates 6% interest, your money will grow to more than $1 million SGD by 65 as a result of the interest you can generate by investing your savings.

 Another way to look at it is that if, at 25 years old, you insisted on keeping your monthly savings in a savings account and still wanted to have $1 million SGD by age 65, you’d have to save about $1,380 SGD per month instead of investing that $500 SGD per month in a balanced, growth-oriented investment account.